-Andrew joined chambers following completion of his pupillage in October 2016.
-Andrew's practice covers a broad range of Chancery work, including: Insolvency, Commercial Disputes, Private Client, and Charities.
+Andrew's practice covers a broad range of Chancery work, including: Insolvency, Commercial Disputes, and Private Client work.
 Andrew regularly appears as sole advocate in the High Court and County Court, and has twice appeared as junior counsel before the Privy Council.
 He holds a D.Phil in Ancient Greek History from the University of Oxford.

 Experience and Expertise

 Andrew regularly appears in the High Court and County Court in all aspects of corporate and personal insolvency.
 He has experience in High Court claims involving high-value allegations of misfeasance and reviewable transactions in corporate and personal insolvency.
 Andrew also advises on decision-making procedures and the validity of voluntary arrangements.
 He has made numerous appearances in applications to set aside statutory demands, orders for the sale of property, annulment of bankruptcy, income payment orders, applications to enforce compliance with office-holders, public and private examinations, and all other insolvency and company applications.
 He regularly handles winding-up and bankruptcy petitions.